BN Notes

 Overview

-Numbers of freelance/extension are nearly the same.
+Numbers of freelance/extension are similar.
 A few freelance lecturerships are undated; these will be ignored in subsequent charts.

 broad chronology of extension/freelance